fernandoem88/tasks-manager/README.md

 - **[contexts](./src/contexts/)**: This folder contains global providers like `AppStateProvider` for managing global state.

-- **[lib](./src/lib/)**: Contains reusable libraries or utility components, such as [drag-and-drop](./src/lib/drag-and-drop/), designed for specific use cases.
+- **[lib](./src/lib/)**: Contains reusable libraries or utility components, such as [drag-and-drop](./src/lib/drag-and-drop/), designed for specific use cases. the dnd code base was cloned from an npm package [I published](https://www.npmjs.com/package/react-nested-dnd) a couple of years ago.

 - **[ui](./src/ui/)**: Houses reusable UI components that ensure consistent styling across the project.